kekyo/TypeInferencer/docs/HowToPlay_en.md

 # How to play type inference

-Copyright (c) Kouji Matsui (@kozy_kekyo, @kekyo2)
+Copyright (c) Kouji Matsui (k@kekyo.net, @kozy_kekyo, @kekyo2)

-The original documentation can be found here: [TypeInferencer Repository: https://github.com/kekyo/TypeInferencer](https://github.com/kekyo/TypeInferencer)
+The original documentation can be found here: [TypeInferencer Repository: https://github.com/kekyo/TypeInferencer](https://github.com/kekyo/TypeInferencer), version 1.0.0.

 This document is intended for the following readers: